11 Ways to Save Electricity: A Simple Guide

 If having to unplug and replug appliances in all the time sounds too inconvenient for you, you could use a smart power strip instead and it will do this automatically.

-Other Appliances & Tips to Lower Electric Bill:
+Other Appliances & Electricity Saving Tips to Lower Electric Bills:

 As for the rest of your appliances, here’s some quick specific tips: